KARNATISAITHARUN/documentation/using-ocular/getting-started/query-cpg.md

 ## Querying Security Profiles

-The Security Profile must be loaded into memory in order for you to query it using the OQL.
-Use the commands
+Technical vulnerabilities are summarized as findings in the Security Profile layer, which must be loaded into memory in order for you to query it using the OQL.
+You can determine whether a Security Profile is loaded [using your workspace](#manage-workspace.md).
+To query a Security Profile, use the commands

 ```scala
 ocular> cpg.finding.p.<finding>